Booking deadline: Tuesday 19 December 2023

-By now you will have heard all there is to know about leadership and service development from the expert faculty.
-This final presentation titled the UNCUT guide aims to consolidate what we have learnt and address the issues you won’t read in the text book.
+During this programme you have learnt different approaches to leadership and service development from the expert faculty.
+This final presentation titled the UNCUT guide aims to help consolidate formal and scientific approaches to leadership using approaches and techniques learned through the experience of the author.
 A lively session that will make you consider your approach to work in a different way.

 Leaving the course early on the final afternoon is not advised.
-Train travel from Broxbourne station should be booked for no earlier than 4.00pm.
+Train travel from the Warrington stations should be booked for no earlier than 4.00pm.

 Monthly instalments by direct debit (UK customers).
 Two payments of 50% over two months, or three payments of 33.3% over three months, interest free.